CurveDocs/curve-resources/docs/lending/how-to-borrow.md

 ![Repay UI](../images/ui/repay.png){: .centered }

-**Repay From Collateral** will remove the collateral (e.g., WETH or crvUSD) out of the lending market, convert them all to the debt asset if required (e.g., crvUSD), and send any leftover debt asset (e.g., crvUSD) back to the user if the loan is fully paid and closed.
+**Repay From Collateral** will remove the collateral (e.g., WETH or crvUSD) out of the lending market, convert them all to the debt asset if required (e.g., crvUSD), and send any leftover debt asset (e.g., crvUSD) back to the user if the loan is fully paid and closed.  *Note this is only available on new markets (markets which allow leverage allow this feature).
+For older markets it's required to repay with the debt token.*

 **Repay from wallet** has two boxes, one for the collateral asset, and one for the debt asset: